cconci/awesomeTerminalChrome/README.md

 # awesomeTerminalChrome
 Chrome Extension/App serial terminal, send and receive data via COM ports with this application

-the extension is now available on the Chrome web store, https://chrome.google.com/webstore/detail/awesome-terminal/kleldcepbkgbdfacicjceenddjjklpof
+this extension is now available on the Chrome web store, https://chrome.google.com/webstore/detail/awesome-terminal/kleldcepbkgbdfacicjceenddjjklpof